Poincar\'e Series of Divisors on Graphs and Chains of Loops: Poincar e Series of Divisors on a Finite Graph

 \begin{proposition} If $g=0$, the vertices of $Q$ are precisely the origin and the points $v_i$ for which $d_i<0$.
 If $g \geq 1$, the set $Q$ is empty if all $d_i \leq 0$ and otherwise, its vertices are precisely the points $v_i$ for which $d_i>0$.

 The extremal rays of the tangent cone of the origin (in the case $g=0$) are precisely the standard basis vectors $e_1,\dots,e_k$.
-The extremal rays of the tangent cone of the vertex $v_i$ are $e_j$ for $j=i$ or $j$ such that $d_j=0$, and $R_{i,j}$ for $j$ between $1$ and $k$ such that $d_j \neq 0$ and $j \neq i$. \end{proposition} \begin{proof} The polyhedron $Q$ can be expressed as the feasible set of the following $k+1$ linear inequalities:
+One extremal ray of the tangent cone of the vertex $v_i$ is $-e_i$, if $g=0$ and $e_i$, otherwise.
+In both the cases, the other extremal rays of the tangent cone of the vertex $v_i$ are $e_j$ such that $j \neq i$ and $d_j=0$, and $R_{i,j}$ for $j$ between $1$ and $k$ such that $d_j \neq 0$ and $j \neq i$. \end{proposition} \begin{proof} The polyhedron $Q$ can be expressed as the feasible set of the following $k+1$ linear inequalities:

-Vertices of $Q$ are precisely those points that attain an equality at $k$ linearly independent constraints (i.e., the corresponding linear system obtained by replacing the inequalities by equalities has full rank) and satisfy the other inequality.
+Vertices of $Q$ are precisely those points that attain an equality at $k$ linearly independent constraints (i.e. the corresponding linear system obtained by replacing the inequalities by equalities has full rank) and satisfy the other inequality.
 The description of the vertices follows immediately from this property.

 The tangent cone of a vertex $v$ is defined by precisely the $k$ constraints that are active at $v$ (since $g$ is an integer, not all the $k+1$ constraints can be active at $v$).
 Its extremal rays are defined by the equalities corresponding to any $k-1$ of these constraints and the inequality corresponding to the other one.
 The statement on the extremal rays of the tangent cones follows immediately from this observation. \end{proof} \begin{remark} \rm Note that $Q$ can either be empty (if $d_i<0$ for all integers $i \in [1,k]$ and $g>0$), a bounded polyhedron, i.e. a polytope (if $d_i<0$ for all integers $i \in [1,k]$ and $g=0$) or an unbounded polyhedron (if $d_i>0$ for all integers $i \in [1,k]$). \end{remark}